Get Started with Cisco Optical Network Planner

 Cisco ONP home page

-After logging in, the Cisco ONP home page displays several key elements that help users navigate and utilize the tool effectively:
+After you log in, the Cisco ONP home page displays several key elements that help users navigate and utilize the tool effectively.

-The menu bar includes various menus such as File, Network, Export, Import, Manage, Logs, Job Monitor, Control Panel, and Help.
-[Additional information or reference needed here]
+• Menu bar: The menu bar includes several options: File, Network, Export, Import, Manage, Logs, Job Monitor, Control Panel, and Help.
+See Menu bar.

 • Last login: Displays the last date and time of user login to Cisco ONP.